wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 Index types
 -----------

-Zope 2 product `PluginIndexes <https://github.com/zopefoundation/Products.ZCatalog/tree/master/src/Products/PluginIndexes>`_ defines various portal_catalog index types used by Plone.
+The Zope 2 product `PluginIndexes <https://github.com/zopefoundation/Products.ZCatalog/tree/master/src/Products/PluginIndexes>`_ defines various portal_catalog index types used by Plone.

 * FieldIndex stores values as is

 * DateIndex and DateRangeIndex store dates (Zope 2 DateTime objects) in searchable format.
 The latter provides ranged searches.

-* KeywordIndex allows keyword-style look-ups (query term is matched against all the values of a stored list)
+* KeywordIndex allows keyword-style look-ups (the query term is matched against all the values of a stored list)

 * ZCTextIndex is used for full text indexing